oqtane/oqtane.theme.cerulean/README.md

 Themes can optionally contain an implementation of the ITheme interface which provides metadata about the theme.

-Themes may have static resources such as images or CSS files which will be located in the Server project in the wwwroot folder with a subfolder name matching the theme name.
+Themes may have static resources such as images or CSS files which will be located in the wwwroot folder with a subfolder name matching the theme name.